herzphi/compass/README.md

 | magnitudes_column_name | mag |
 | final_uuid | ID used to link observations of the same candidate |

-Example table of a single candidate with the identifier to1_0:
+An example table of a single candidate with the identifier to1_0 can look like:
 |final_uuid|Main_ID|date|dRA|dDEC|dRA_err|dDEC_err|mag0|
 | - | - | - | - | - | - | - | - |
 |to1_0|HIP82545|2017-05-05|-1625.0|1897.0|6|6|17|